translation/lingui/README.md

 ### 7. Initialize your project

-Initialize your project with your localizations and potential existing translations with:
+Run the following commands to push your source keys and existing translations to Translation.io:

 ~~~bash
 # NPM